movahed-abdolahi/Bitcoin-project/README.md

 This project explores the price dynamics of Bitcoin using Python.
 It aims to understand short- and long-term market behavior through a wide range of technical indicators and volatility metrics.
 This analysis helps reveal potential entry/exit signals and assess overall market sentiment and risk.
 Future stages will include machine learning-based forecasting and Power BI visualizations to deliver a complete end-to-end financial analysis pipeline.

 Note: Signals in this project are not financial advices.
+Trade at your own risk.

 ---